 - Truck drivers receive their licenses from their home states after passing skills and knowledge tests.
 Any drivers handling hazardous materials must complete additional tests.

-Some accidents can occur due to commercial drivers and companies failing to meet these safety regulations.
+Some truck accidents can occur due to commercial drivers and companies failing to meet these safety regulations.
 Finding such violations is key to a successful trucking accident injury case.
 The Phoenix truck accident attorneys at Begam Marks & Traulsen, P.A. are familiar with these laws and know how to use them in court to help determine liability, so you can, therefore, earn your rightful compensation.

 Who Is Liable in a Commercial Truck Accident?